aery32/sublime-aery32/README.md

 ### Prerequisites

-The plugin assumes that the AVR 32-bit Toolchain is set in PATH

-Few Sublime Text 2 plugins (will be automatically installed if needed):
+The plugin assumes that the AVR 32-bit Toolchain is set in PATH.
+Additionally few Sublime Text 2 plugins are needed and will be automatically installed if not present: SublimeClang and Nettuts+ Fetch.

-- SublimeClang
-- Nettuts+ Fetch

 ### Installation